jtpack/Blue-and-Pink-Synth-Editor/README.md

 # Platforms

 - macOS
-- Windows (Experimental)
+- Windows
-  - Seems to be working, but testing is ongoing as of late March 2025
-- Linux (Lightly tested with Debian 12 inside VirtualBox on a Mac)
+- Linux (Lightly tested with Debian 12 inside VirtualBox)
   - It is unknown whether this will work on a computer running Linux as its actual OS
 - Raspberry Pi with a Touchscreen (Use this repository: https://github.com/jtpack/Blue-and-Pink-Synth-Editor-RPi)